 The Berlfein Prize is an annual writing award of $500 given to three undergraduate students who have produced an outstanding piece of nonfiction writing.

-The Berlfein Prize was established by Baruch alumnus Harold “Hal” Mattes Berlfein and Jean Reiss Berlfein.
-Hal, who was inspired by a $100 scholarship he was awarded for an essay he wrote, established the prize to express his wish to promote good writing among Baruch’s undergraduates.
-In memory of their father, who passed in 2014, Hal’s four daughters continue to reward the Berlfein Prize every year.
+The Berlfein Prize was established by the family of Baruch alumnus Harold “Hal” Mattes Berlfein (’39), who wishes to encourage excellent undergraduate writing at Baruch after he was awarded a $100 scholarship for an essay he wrote.
+In memory of their father, his four daughters continue to reward the prize every year.

-In addition to the cash prize, the authors of the winning pieces will be gifted the opportunity to read their writing in an annual event held every spring by the Baruch College Department of English.
+In addition to the cash prize, the authors of the winning pieces will be invited to read an excerpt from their prize-winning piece at the annual End-of-Year Celebration hosted by the Department of English.

 All winners of the Berlfein Prize will have their writing published on our website.